semanticarts/gist/docs/ChangeAndReleaseManagement.md

   - Examples: adding a restriction, domain, range; adding language tags to annotations.
   - Major changes should have a significant impact aside from technically modifying inferencing, if the latter is low-impact.
 For example, in gist 11.1.0 we removed the restriction on `gist:PhysicallyIdentifiableItem` stating that it must have an identifier.
 Technically, this impacts inferencing, but we considered this so low impact that it was classified as a minor change.

 - **Minor:** New, backward-compatible functionality.
-Includes *any* addition to the ontology, even annotation properties or introduction of a new module.
+Includes *any* non-major addition to the ontology, even annotation properties or introduction of a new module.
   - Examples: adding a class or property; adding a `domainIncludes` annotation; deprecation of a term - see the [*Deprecation and Deletion Policy*](DeprecationAndDeletionPolicy.md).

 - **Patch:** No new functionality other than bug fixes.